p04nitin-sudo/Reaact-Learning/app1/README.md

+# it is based on simple react program which will help to understand the concept

 +# React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.